Pseudoponera

 Pseudoponera Wolf Ants

-Pseudoponera is a small of ponerine established by Emery in 1900.
-The genus comprises five , all to the Neotropics.
-Pseudoponera has been to Oceania and parts of east and Southeast Asia.
-The genus is commonly referred to as "Pseudoponera Wolf Ants."
+Pseudoponera is a small of ponerine ants established by Emery in 1900.
+The genus comprises five , all native to the Neotropics.
+Pseudoponera stigma has been introduced to Oceania and parts of east and Southeast Asia.
+The genus is commonly referred to as "Pseudoponera Wolf ."

 Pseudoponera by (c) Jonghyun Park, some rights reserved (CC BY), uploaded by Jonghyun Park.
 Used under a CC-BY license.Insects-13-00796-g006 by Brendon E. Boudinot, Adrian K. Richter, Jörg U. Hammel, Jacek Szwedo, Błażej Bojarski and Vincent Perrichot.
 Used under a CC BY 4.0 license.